2.7. Running Commands in Virtual Machines and Containers¶

 prlctl exec command to run a command inside the respective virtual machine or container.
 By default, running

 prlctl exec <command> is equivalent to executing

 bash -c <command> in a Linux VM or container or

 cmd /c <command> in a Windows VM.
-Adding the
+Add the

---without-shell option allows running commands directly without the shell.
+--without-shell option to run commands directly without the shell.